 International & domestic flights

 International & domestic flights are almost never included in the price of your liveaboard trip.
 In some cases, such as liveaboard diving in The Maldives when the boat departs from or returns to an atoll in the far north or south, a domestic flight might be included in the price.
 But this is only in rare cases.
 It’s your responsibility to arrange flights so that you arrive in time, and don’t fly within 24 hours of the final dive of your trip.
-But you can read more about how the itineraries are planned in our next section.
+One of the biggest and best websites for booking flights and hotels is Kayak, which has a great reputation for price and choice.

 Visas